Rewire reading using principles of neuroplasticity.

 For many students, reading at grade level is not a good outcome.
 Based on IQ and/or performance in math and other subjects, they have the vocabulary and understanding to be reading well above grade level.
 This is the definition of a disability or glitch -- under performance in one or more aspects of learning.

-What's Going On: Many bright children disappoint because a slight glitch in learning is holding back reading skills, impacting overall progress.
+What's Going On: Many bright children have a processing delay that is holding back reading skills, impacting overall progress.
 This often causes frustration and behavioral issues.

-What Gemm Can Do: In most cases, the glitch is processing related, and once resolved, progress to grade level and beyond tends to unfold quickly.
-Natural smarts trapped in a flawed learning system is one of the best opportunities for Fast ForWord to make a dramatic difference.
+What Gemm Can Do: In most cases, once the processing delay is resolved, progress to grade level and beyond tends to unfold quickly.
+Natural smarts trapped in a flawed learning system is one of the best opportunities for our reading programs to make a dramatic difference.

 Middle School & Older Reading Problems